dylanlan/dylanlan.github.io/name-lottery.md

 - Which (1) Aisling name you want
 - How I should contact you (eg: Discord ID, email address, or in-game DA character to mail)

+You can contact me by direct message on Discord, to ID `dylanlan2`, or by sending an in-game mail to `NaLyd`

 #### Winners